-This year’s Gala, GCNF’s 10th annual, will take place on Monday, March 4, 2013, in Washington, D.C., at the Ronald Reagan Building and International Trade Center.
-The Gala is attended by over 500 executives from our most supportive industries, School Nutrition Association (SNA) officers and directors, and high level government and NGO officials.
-The highlight of the evening will be the presentation of the prestigious Gene White Lifetime Achievement Award for Child Nutrition to Arlene Mitchell, formerly Chief of School Feeding for the World Food Programme and currently Deputy Director of Agricultural Department in the Bill & Melinda Gates Foundation.
+The 2013 Gala, GCNF’s 10th annual, took place on Monday, March 4, 2013, in Washington, D.C., at the Ronald Reagan Building and International Trade Center.
+Over 500 executives from our most supportive industries, School Nutrition Association (SNA) officers and directors, and high level government and NGO officials attended the event.
+The highlight of the evening was the presentation of the prestigious Gene White Lifetime Achievement Award for Child Nutrition to Arlene Mitchell, formerly Chief of School Feeding for the World Food Programme and currently Deputy Director of Agricultural Department in the Bill & Melinda Gates Foundation.

 Circle Monday, March 5, 2012, on your calendar to join GCNF in a celebration of the 2011 champions of child nutrition at the 9th annualA Possible Dream Gala.
 Make your pledge to ending childhood hunger today and mail in your sponsorship commitment form.
 Proceeds from this event enable GCNF to provide technical assistance to countries with expanding and developing school feeding programs.
 Appropriately designed school feeding programs have been shown to increase access to education and learning while improving children’s health and nutrition.
 Your continued support of GCNF and commitment to ending childhood hunger actually makes a difference in the lives of the world’s children.